1846689910/schoolproject/concises/my-git/my-git.md

 <a id="5-1"></a>

-## remote files in commit before push
+## remove files in commit before push

 - list files in commit